waleedalghadamsy/FSHazirlaV1Alpha05/README.md

 The Bisipariş project helps anyone to order food from any restaurant; such that the restaurant prepares the ordered food **while the customer is on way** to the restaurant.

+Tıll now, almost all of the entities (and their properties) have been coded.
+About half of the functionality (i.e. use cases) of the web backend had been coded.

+Coding the mobile app has not started yet.
+It is expected to start soon.